 Children are naturally driven to explore their environments, so when something new is added, they may feel this pressure to bounce around checking out every new thing.

 Rotation should be based on your observations.
 It should be based on your child's interests.
 It's that simple.
 No rotation schedules.
 No huge sweeping changes.
-No adult-led desire to use all the new toys.
-Simply child-led.
+No adult-led desire to use all the new educational toys.